-For over twenty years I have worked in the field of personal and executive coaching, workshop facilitation, and leadership development.
-I have worked with several private and governmental organizations.
-In 2012 I completed a graduate program in clinical mental health counseling.
+For over twenty-five years I have worked in the field of personal and executive coaching, workshop facilitation, and leadership development.
+I have worked with private, non-profit, and governmental organizations.
+I completed a graduate program in clinical mental health counseling in 2012.
 The focus of my graduate work was on developing resiliency in the face of adversity, whether in individuals or in community.

 I grew up on a farm along the Willamette River in Oregon.
 The natural environment of my youth had a profound affect on my view of life.
 The wide and meandering river, grassy fields, the sun sparkling through the trees, the misty winter pastures—this was the sanctuary of my youth.
 I clearly recall my many conversations with nature.